lyhue1991/eat_tensorflow2_in_30_days/english/Chapter5-4.md

 * Reshape:Reshape layer, reform the shape of the input tensor.

-* Concatenate:Concatenating layer to linke multiple tensors along the specific dimension.
+* Concatenate:Concatenating layer to link multiple tensors along the specific dimension.

 * Add: Adding layer.